By TMoM Team Member Rachel Hoeing

 I start feeling the waves of it every year about this time.
 The heaviness in my chest, the dark cloud above my head, and the sadness that appears out of nowhere.
 It was a year and a season that I will never forget.
 My mom was 63.
 My dad was 67.
 And since I had already lost my grandparents years before, I was the oldest surviving member of my family at age 38.

 Death is inevitable.
-We all know it’s going to happen at some point, but rarely are we prepared.
+We all know it’s going to happen at some point, but rarely are we prepared for that moment.
 I had lost a best friend a few years prior, and many relatives along the way.
 Death wasn’t new to me, but it never makes things any easier.

 My sister and I planned the funerals, wrote the eulogies, muddled through paperwork, visited the courthouse and the bank, closed the estate, emptied and sold the house … all the things that death elicits, while preventing us from mourning and grieving as we should.

 I remember feeling lost quite a bit.
 Feeling like I didn’t have a place.
 The two people who loved and cared about me the most were gone.
-The only two people who had known me since the moment of birth.
+These were the only two people who had known me since the moment of birth.
 The only two people who truly cared about certain trivial aspects of my life.
 I was an adult orphan, and it hurt more than I ever could have imagined.